brandonwie/FS_proj09_REST_API_SQL/README.md

 ## Version Note

+- 1.0.2

+  - Fixed returning 500 status code error in case of `SequelizeValidationError` and `SequelizeUniqueConstraintError` to 400 status code

 - 1.0.1

   - `POST` _User route_ now sends back messages for all errors (Create User: Incomplete data)